-Power (Power on: lights green.
+Indicator Functions Power ( Power on: lights green.
 Standby mode: flashes umber.
-Battery 1 🛨 Indicates the status of the battery inserted in the battery bay on the left side of the computer.
-Battery 2 •+ Indicates the status of the battery inserted in the battery bay on the right side of the computer.
+Battery I Indicates the status of the battery inserted in the battery bay on the left side of the computer.
+Memory StickTM Turns on when the Memory StickTM is in use.
+Turns off when the Memory StickTM is no longer in use.

-Light On Off

-Hard disk Data is read from or written to the hard drive.
+Light On Off Hard disk Data is read from or written to the hard drive.
 The hard drive is not being accessed.
 Num Lock 1 Turns on when the number keys in the numeric keypad are active.
 Turns off when the alphanumeric character keys in the keypad area are active.
 Caps Lock A Turns on when the characters appear in uppercase as you type.
 The <shift></shift> key lowers the case of typed letters when Caps Lock is on.
 Turns off when the characters appear in lowercase as you type (unless you hold down the <shift></shift> key).
-Scroll Lock 🕽 Turns on when the screen scrolls differently (depends on the application, no effect in many applications).
+Scroll Lock Ĵ Turns on when the screen scrolls differently (depends on the application, no effect in many applications).
 Turns off when the information moves across the display normally.